J-Bockhofer/csvenum/README.md

 ## Ideas

-1. Could define a trait too
-    Say trait country with fn self_as_county() -> Option<Country>
-    Makes it real easy to define a custom mapping to the associated constants.
-    Just impl the trait, bam.

-2. Merging of modified docs
+1. Merging of modified docs
     Simple...not: where mapping existed before, keep modification. new mapping integrate. keep all other modifications.